cap-js/docs/plugins/index.md

 [@cap-js/cap-operator-plugin](https://www.npmjs.com/package/@cap-js/cap-operator-plugin) {.subtitle}

 [CAP Operator](https://sap.github.io/cap-operator/) manages and automates the lifecycle operations involved in running multi-tenant BTP golden path-based CAP applications on Kubernetes (K8s) clusters.
 To deploy an application using CAP Operator, the application must manually define the custom resources in a helm chart.
-The CAP Operator plugin provides an easy way to generate such a helm chart, which can be easily modified if needed without needing deep knowledge of helm concepts.
+The CAP Operator plugin provides an easy way to generate such a helm chart, which can be easily modified without needing deep knowledge of helm concepts.

 Available for: